-One of the things the most about traveling is finding off-the-beaten-path places that aren’t part of the usual tourist route.
-Thoase are the most unusual places in Bali, Indonesia.
+One of the things the most about travelling is finding off-the-beaten-path places that aren’t part of the usual tourist route.
+Those are the most unusual places in Bali, Indonesia.
 While the island of Bali is extremely popular amongst tourists, there are still some pretty sweet places that you that are pretty unusual.
 From abandoned airplanes to spectacular fire shows, here are a few things to add to your things to do in Bali list.

 Witness the Majestic Blow Hole, Nusa Dua

 While this attraction is pretty popular and is recommended as a highlight when in Nusa Dua, I still know a few people who have never heard about this natural phenomenon.
 Surrounded by steep jagged cliffs, there is a footpath leading along the cliff face on one side of the rocks where visitors can feel the sheer force of mother nature as water blows high up to the sky due to the strong surge of water due to the waves and currents.
 The best time to go see this natural phenomenon is during high tide as the water is at its highest and the splash is strongest.
 Sometimes, the area is closed, especially if the waves are too big.
 Do note that the waves and the splash can be rather unpredictable so unless you have a waterproof camera, be a bit cautious.
 How to Get There: From Nusa Dua Beach, it is possible to walk towards the blowhole.
 The stroll is pleasant and it takes you about 30 minutes.
 Located in the Southern Peninsula, this place is easily accessible by car or motorbike.